 Without optimizing for speed, a list of 10,000 addresses can be completed in about 30 seconds.
 With optimizing for speed, we have achieved a sustained 70,000 lookups per second.
 That means a small list of 20 million addresses would only take about 5 minutes.
 Learn more about why you should use SmartyStreets.

 Imagine you're a little kid in your parents' house, and you just finished baking cookies as a family.
 You reach for five cookies, but mom says you can't eat that many or you'll have a tummy ache.
 She gives you two, then says you can have more tomorrow.
 Limiting consumption or usage like this is called "throttling."

 A company may cap off your individual requests with a limit per second or per day, or anything in between.
-Just like you can't eat all of the cookies in one sitting (challenge accepted!), your provider may not allow you to have all your geocodes processed at once.
-Take the Google Maps API as an example: they cap off daily usage at 2,500 requests, and will halt any progress beyond 5 requests per second for their free-to-use model.
-Another good comparison is having an oven in the kitchen, but being forced to use a toaster oven instead.
+Just like you can't eat all the cookies in one sitting (challenge accepted!), your geocoding software may not allow you to have all your geocodes processed at once.
+Take the Google Maps Geocoding API as an example: they halt any progress beyond 50 requests per second calculated as the sum of client-side and server-side queries.
+If you wanted to geocode 30 million (we have users submitting over 20 billion addresses monthly) it would take more than a hot minute to get your geocodes if you relied on Google.
+By contrast, SmartyStreets offers processing speeds of over 50 million records per hour.
+Using a company that throttles your processing speed is like having an oven in the kitchen, but being forced to use a toaster oven instead.

 To sum up, how fast you get your geocodes can be impacted by:

-This list is not comprehensive, but these are some of the important factors that vary from provider to provider, and they should be considered when trying to decide who to choose for your geocoding needs.
+This list is not comprehensive, but these are some important factors that vary from service to service, and they should be considered when trying to decide who to choose for your geocoding needs.